OneMadGypsy/SimPIL-Font/README.md

 print(sf('Impact regular'))         # 'Impact 12 regular'
 ```

-You can set the `encoding` kwarg of `PIL.ImageFont.truetype(encoding=...)` by supplying it to the font request.
-The encoding defaults to `unic`.
-Setting `encoding` in a font request does not persist to the next request.
+You can set the `encoding` kwarg of `PIL.ImageFont.truetype(..., encoding="unic")` by supplying it to the font request.
+The default is `unic`.
+Setting `encoding` in a font request will not persist to the next request.
 For information on supported encodings, see: https://pillow.readthedocs.io/en/stable/reference/ImageFont.html#PIL.ImageFont.truetype

 ```python3
 from simpilfont import SimPILFont